 Economic Opportunity : Mayor Boudreau has built a solid foundation for sustained growth and focus on economic sectors that play to Mount Vernon’s strengths:

 Innovation Partnership Zone: Jill fulfilled a campaign promise by successfully partnering with the Port of Skagit, WSU Mount Vernon research center, Skagit Valley College and others to achieve the State IPZ designation through the Department of Commerce.
-This group focuses on innovation in agriculture and linking research to private business.
-The first outcome has yielded a benefit to the greater Skagit Valley through malting of grain for brewing and baking industries.
 Three new brewing companies have located in the greater Mount Vernon area since 2015.
 Listen to a radio interview from Pike Brewing Vice President Drew Gillespie. – http://kuow.org/post/can-washington-be-france-terroir-beer